icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 cross

-Most sellers today aim for International shipping.
+Sellers in India are expanding their business across the globe and striving towards a successful international shipping.
 With the shipping laws becoming more conducive and various incentives increased for sellers, the idea of global selling seems more lucrative than ever.

 This blog talks about the different items that are prohibited for export from India.
 Make sure to keep these in check before you send your package to your client.